Ryzen120/WS-Collector-Application/README.md

 6. Depending on your windows security settings, a blue windows popup may appear.
 You should see a “More Info” button on this popup somewhere in the center.
 Click on that, and then click “Run Anyways”.
 7. The application should now open and there should now be a desktop shortcut for this application to open in the future.
 8. I suggest clicking on the info button of the application to learn more.
 But otherwise, you should be good to go.
 Mayb try picking a series like “Fate Zero (FZ)” and click on Search by series to test it out!

+NOTE only the deployed version contains the database file due to github size constraints.
+If you clone your own version of thise code down, you will need to add the database file to it separately.